koscew/Metis_Module5_Unsupervised_Learning_Project/project_proposal.md

 ### Project Proposal of Unsupervised Learning Project
 Chien Yuan Chang
 #### Question/need:
-I am going to use comments from board game players on [Board Game Geek](https://boardgamegeek.com/) to build unsupervised learning models to do analysis and topic modeling and build a recommendation system problem for board players to find the board games they like.
+I am going to use comments from board game players on [Board Game Geek](https://boardgamegeek.com/) to build unsupervised learning models to do analysis and topic modeling and build a recommendation system problem for board game players to find the board games they like.

 >* What is the framing question of your analysis, or the purpose of the model/system you plan to build?
 >* Who benefits from exploring this question or building this model/system?